 You are cordially invited to attend the Annual Meeting of Stockholders of Aclaris Therapeutics, Inc., a Delaware corporation (the "Company").
-The Annual Meeting will be held on Thursday, June 3, 2021 at 9:00 a.m.
+The Annual Meeting will be held on Thursday, June 2, 2022 at 9:00 a.m.
 Eastern Time.
-The Annual Meeting will be a virtual stockholder meeting through which you can listen to the meeting, submit questions and vote online.
-The Annual Meeting can be accessed by visiting www.virtualshareholdermeeting.com/ACRS2021 and entering your 16-digit control number (included in the Notice of Internet Availability of Proxy Materials that will be mailed to you).
+The Annual Meeting will be a virtual stockholder meeting through which you can listen to the meeting, submit questions, examine the list of stockholders and vote online.
+The Annual Meeting can be accessed by visiting www.virtualshareholdermeeting.com/ACRS2022 and entering your 16-digit control number (included in the Notice of Internet Availability of Proxy Materials that will be mailed to you).
 You will not be able to attend the Annual Meeting in person.
 The purpose of the Annual Meeting will be the following:

-- To elect the three nominees for director named herein to hold office until the 2024 Annual Meeting of Stockholders. - 2.
+- 1. To elect the three nominees for director named herein to hold office until the 2025 Annual Meeting of Stockholders. - 2.
 To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the proxy statement accompanying this Notice. - 3.
-To indicate, on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers. - 4.
-To ratify the selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021. - 5.
+To ratify the selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2022. - 4.
 To conduct any other business properly brought before the meeting.